All Products

 PolarDB:Automatic failover and manual failover

-A PolarDB cluster can automatically fail over services from the primary node to a read-only node when a system failure occurs.
-You can also perform a manual failover by specifying a read-only node as the new primary node.
+PolarDB clusters automatically fail over from the primary node to a read-only node when the primary fails.
+For planned maintenance or high availability testing, you can also trigger a failover manually by designating a specific read-only node as the new primary.

 Important

-In specific extreme cases, the database interruption time during the failover may increase but does not exceed 3 minutes.
+In extreme cases, interruption time may exceed the typical range but never exceeds 3 minutes.

-A PolarDB cluster of Cluster Edition uses an active-active high availability architecture.
-When the primary node fails, the system automatically elects a new primary node from the read-only nodes and fails over services from the original primary node to the new primary node.
+PolarDB Cluster Edition uses an active-active high availability architecture.
+When the primary node fails, the system elects a new primary from the available read-only nodes.

-3. If the failover to the first read-only node fails due to network issues, abnormal replication status, or other reasons, the system attempts to fail over services to the next read-only node until the failover is successful.
+3. Attempt to fail over to the selected node.
+If the attempt fails due to network issues, abnormal replication status, or other reasons, the system tries the next eligible node until the failover succeeds.

-You can view and configure the failover priority of each node in the cluster in the Basic Information section of the Database Nodes page of the cluster.
+To view and configure the failover priority of each node, go to the Database Nodes page of the cluster and check the Basic Information section.

 优先级